 This is a craftsmanship contest and the costume must be the contestants own work.
-Therefore, purchased costumes are not suitable for this contest.
-However, you may use a few purchased items that are altered as part of your design.
+Therefore, purchased costumes are not suitable.
+However, you may use a limited number of purchased items that are significantly altered as part of your design.
 For example: contestant purchases pre-fabricated armor but the cleaning or cutting from the mold, assembling, painting, and/or decorating is his/her own work.
 Buying armor and simply putting it on would not constitute construction- merely presentation.
 Continuing the example, personal creation of the under suit, rubber neck pieces, attachment methods, etc. in conjunction with the armor would be considered construction.
-A good rule of thumb: if the contestant did not personally construct 70% or more of the costume, it WILL NOT qualify for entry in the FNCC.
-For those costumes, please refer to the contest list on Dragon Con’s main website.
+A good rule of thumb: if the contestant did not personally construct 70% or more of the costume, it WILL NOT qualify for FNCC.
+For those costumes, please refer to the contests list on Dragon Con’s main website.

-Dragon Con reserves the right to withdraw award at any time during the course of the weekend should the same costume be found in the winners circle of multiple contests.
+Dragon Con reserves the right to withdraw award at any time during the course of the weekend should the same costume be found in multiple winner's circles.
 Also, a costume cannot be entered if it has won an award at Dragon Con in a previous year or other costuming construction specific events at other conventions.
-If you have entered and have not won OR won but made significant changes to the costume (must be reflected in your documentation,) these costumes can be considered for entry.
+If your costume was entered and did not win OR won but you made significant changes to it (must be reflected in your documentation,) it can be considered for entry.
 The final decision will rest with the Judges.
 If you have any questions, please feel free to contact us.

 in two different teams of designers